Descent into my March Madness...

 How did Williams and Wasdin pilot their Dolphnado all the way to the NCAA finals, against a UCLA team on a mission to win a fourth consecutive national title for their coach John Wooden?

 One game, winner takes home the national title.
 No shot clock, no three-pointers, no dunking rule in effect.

 What is the untold story of the most magical March Madness Cinderella team - ever?

-Three years after this post first appeared, the story of the Mod Squad has become the centerpiece of our new feature documentary, JACKSONVILLE WHO?
+Four years after this post first appeared, the story of the Mod Squad has become the centerpiece of our new feature documentary, JACKSONVILLE WHO?
 Our film premiered February 20th on NBA TV, as part of Black History Month 2018.